SethMilliken/github-testing/WikiRevolution.md

 *   Creating and maintaining links between pages is laborious, painstaking work.

-*   Essentially, Google sites is not a even a genuine wiki, missing some of the most essential features of a wiki: fast, easy, simple shared editing; pages created and linked automatically with WikiWords alone.
+*   Essentially, Google Sites is not a even a genuine wiki, missing some of the most essential features of a wiki: fast, easy, simple shared editing; pages created and linked automatically with WikiWords alone.